 These investments and developments may result in an increase in the purchasing of innovate medical solutions in the public sector in the coming years:

-3. Ageing Society: Colombia’s population has been steadily ageing for several decades.
+- Healthy Living & Ageing: Colombia’s population has been steadily ageing for several decades.
 The % of Colombians over 60 will rise to 20.9% by 2050.
 Currently, home care, day care and residential care are fragmented and there is room for development.
 The National Government has set priorities including strengthening the quality of life and improving health status in the course of life, especially at high age and increasing quality and infrastructure of care provision to the elderly.
 Colombia seeks knowledge from experienced countries in terms of policy-making and different forms of care provision in order to deal with the challenges of a rapidly aging population.

-Research & Innovation
+Research & innovation

 Currently R&D collaborations between the Netherlands and Colombia have yet to be identified.
-Nevertheless, the 2020 emergency has led to add on top of the Colombian agenda: pharmaceutical security, advance therapies (drugs and medical devides) and bio products, which could offer opportunities for collaboration.
+Nevertheless, the 2020 emergency has led to add on top of the Colombian agenda: pharmaceutical security, advance therapies (drugs and medical devices) and bio products, which could offer opportunities for collaboration.

-• The sustained growth of the Colombian pharmaceutical industry with a CAGR of 7% in local currency potentially offers opportunities for R&D collaboration.
+The sustained growth of the Colombian pharmaceutical industry with a CAGR of 7% in local currency potentially offers opportunities for R&D collaboration.

 Invest